8

 “Kind of a peculiar tool you're using.”

 Terra's gaze returned to her hands.
 She had printed flour paste between two rectangular metal plates held together by a hinge.
-The tool, specially wired for electricity, was incredibly hot.
+The tool, which had its own special power cord, was incredibly hot.
 Savory smoke rose from it as the paste sizzled.

 “It's a nichrome hotplate.
 It uses electricity to heat up.
 My father refined it himself.”